 Since then, shoppers have turned out in droves to get their hands on the premium patty, despite the price point being higher than many of its rivals –a testament to its delicious flavour and juicy, meaty texture.

-With its patty being used for McDonald’s McPlant sandwich, Beyond Meat shows no signs of slowing down.
+With its patty being used for McDonald’s vegan McPlant sandwich, Beyond Meat shows no signs of slowing down.

 Highly commended: Linda McCartney’s Quarter Pounder

 If Beyond Meat represents a new age of plant-based food technology, Linda McCartney represents a perennial classic.